ONE400/traklight-php-api-wrapper/README.md

 # Traklight PHP API Wrapper

 This is a simple PHP wrapper for the [Traklight](https://www.traklight.com/) API.
+This wrapper supports creating users and auto-logging users into their Traklight dashboard.

 ## Usage
 ### Initialize Wrapper